 |

-We also have a farm animal menagerie in the barn
+We also have farm animals in the barn

 down by the road.
 Here you can